 When George Townsend first settled in the valley in 1881, he knew he'd found something special - an exceptional mountain, lined with aspen groves and beautiful vistas that would become a world-renowned destination.
 In 1972, Vail Resorts continued his vision by purchasing the land and began designing a resort that combined Western hospitality and European charm.
 Obstacles delayed resort completion, but on December 15, 1980, Beaver Creek finally opened to the public.

 Major events have always found a home at Beaver Creek.
 The mountain was named as a potential site for the 1976 Winter Olympics.
-In 1989, the resort hosted the World Ski Championships.
+In 1989, 1999 and 2015 the resort hosted the World Ski Championships.
 For the last several years Beaver Creek has hosted the Audi Birds of Prey World Cup, which brings together hundreds of top male skiers as they compete to be named World Champion.